 - Sign-up pages.
 Blog subscribers will receive articles and those who subscribed on your product or service page will get promotional offers.

 - Browser language.
-Websites with multiple language support can show notifications in the subscribers’ native language.
+Websites that support multiple languages can show notifications in a subscribers’ native language.

 - Subscription date.
-You can congratulate users on the subscription anniversary and surprise them with a special offer.
+You can congratulate users on their subscription anniversary and surprise them with a special offer.

 - Location.
-For international websites, it’s an opportunity to show relevant messages to subscribers located in the necessary country, region, or city.
+For international websites, it’s an opportunity to show relevant messages to subscribers located in the desired country, region, or city.

 - User’s browser and operating system.
 You can select MacOS and Windows users to send them relevant offers.

 You can also use your own criteria and filters to create your segments.
-This data is transmitted from your website to SendPulse through API.
+This data is transmitted from your website to SendPulse via our API.

 The following API options are available for SendPulse web push users:

-- You can receive the list of variables for your website and use this data further to create your own segmentation criteria.
+- You can receive a list of variables for your website and use this data further to create your own segmentation criteria.